blakelivingston/avr_tinytune/readme.md

 * **No** external crystal or oscillator required, though they can probably be used (untested).
 The ATtiny line of microcontrollers include a fast PLL peripheral clock (PCK) that runs at 64MHz, providing a cpu clock of 16MHz, and an 8-bit duty-cycle resolution PWM period of 250KHz.
 	* Quality wise, this is especially nice since the PLL-generated high PWM frequency is easier to filter and introduces less acoustic distortion.
-	* With no additional components, the clock may be able to be boosted to 20MHz, for more polypony or higher sample rate, with no additional components, using the OSCCAL register _(I have not tested this and it is not directly supported in code settings yet)_
+	* With no additional components, the clock may be able to be boosted to 20MHz, for more polyphony or higher sample rate, with no additional components, using the OSCCAL register _(I have not tested this and it is not directly supported in code settings yet)_

-* Requires only an external resistor for very basic use, e.g. driving small headphones _badly_ (since they act as a sort of physical low pass filter).  _Against **all** better judgement, even this can be skipped if you don't mind blowing up your chip (by output current overload) or your eardrum every now and then._
+* Requires only an external resistor for very basic use, e.g. driving small headphones _badly_ (since they act as a sort of physical low pass filter).  _Against **all** better judgment, even this can be skipped if you don't mind blowing up your chip (by output current overload) or your eardrum every now and then._

 * A resistor capacitor lowpass filter can be used to smooth the PWM output into a reasonably clean audio signal, suitable for driving small headphones or input into an amplifier circuit.

 ### Synthesis
-* Can play as many simultaneous voices as the MCU speed and RAM can accomodate
+* Can play as many simultaneous voices as the MCU speed and RAM can accommodate
 * Offers the following voice types:
 	* PWM (square wave), with adjustable duty cycle
 	* Triangle/Saw wave, continuously adjustable between the two waveforms